LearningApplied/project-initiation/README.md

 &nbsp;
 * If you’d like, you can further style, decorate, or modify your page to your liking.
 ### Part 4: Upload to GitHub
 Now that you’ve completed the project, you should upload your files back to your Project00 repository.
+_Note: Both Part 4 and Part 5 should be executed in your own Project00 repository, not the copy from the classroom._

 **Git-speak for people who are very familiar with Git already:**
 _(Please **ignore this box entirely** if you’ve never used git before.)_

 * If you cloned your repository via git, just commit all changes and push them to the repository on GitHub.
 * You can now skip to [Part 5](#part-5-publish-your-gitHub-page).
-* Navigate to your Homework 0 repository on GitHub (i.e. [this screen](repository.png)).
+* Navigate to your Project00 repository on GitHub (i.e. [this screen](repository.png)).
 * Click the “Upload files” button.
 &nbsp;
 ![](upload.png)